-1) Complete the online application for the dissertation intern position at https://www.stlouisfed.org/car...
+1. Submit the online application for the dissertation fellow position @ https://econjobmarket.org/posi...

-2) A letter from the principal academic advisor commenting on the applicant's potential for producing a high-quality dissertation, the importance of the topic to the profession, and the progress that has been made to date must be emailed to Dissertation.Intern.Recruiting@stls.frb.org
+2. A letter from the principal academic advisor commenting on the applicant's potential for producing a high-quality dissertation, the importance of the topic to the profession, and the progress that has been made to date must be uploaded to your econjobmarket submission.

 Research associates (RAs) at the St. Louis Fed are full-time professionals with degrees in economics who work with the Division’s economists on producing and communicating economic research.
 The St. Louis Fed hires several Research Associates each year.
 Learn about our current RAs here.

 Research associates (RAs) at the St. Louis Fed are full-time professionals with degrees in economics who work with the Division’s economists on producing and communicating economic research.
 The St. Louis Fed hires several Research Associates each year.
-Learn about our current RAs here.
-We are currently accepting applications for Spring/Summer 2020 dates and will hold interviews in March and April, and extend offers on a rolling basis.
-Visit https://research.stlouisfed.org/RAjobs/ for a detailed overview of the RA position.
+We completed hiring for the Summer/Fall 2024 start date.

 The Federal Reserve Bank of St. Louis has a Summer Internship Program that allows you the opportunity to learn about economics in the United States through the perspective of the Federal Reserve System.
-Internships are available in multiple areas within the Research Division: Economic Education; Research Analysts; Project Management; Historical Online Collection/FRASER and Library; and Data Desk/FRED.
+Internships are available in multiple areas within the Research Division: Economic Education; Research Analysts; Web Development, Historical Online Collection/FRASER and Library; and FRED.